 Sulbutiamine is a synthetic molecule which consists of two Thiamine (Vitamin B1) molecules bound together by a sulfur group, and appears to be somewhat useful in alleviating fatigue; especially that associated with infection.

-This page features 17 unique references to scientific papers.
+Our evidence-based analysis features 17 unique references to scientific papers.